 Canine Teeth Are Crucial for Good Oral Health

 A tooth is considered impacted when it cannot erupt through its natural growth path.
 Impaction occurs for a variety of reasons, including dental crowding and structures blocking the growth track.
 The most likely teeth to become impacted are the canines, which are positioned on either side of your upper four front teeth.
-Our oral surgeons at Fresno Oral Maxillofacial Surgery & Dental Implant Center can evaluate and treat impacted canines at our offices in Fresno, Clovis, Reedley, and Madera, CA.
+Our oral surgeons at Fresno Oral Maxillofacial Surgery & Dental Implant Center can evaluate and treat impacted canines at our offices in Fresno, Clovis, Reedley, Madera, and Visalia, CA.

-Dr. Chien, Dr. Kheradpir, Dr. Barnhart, Dr. Huh, and Dr. Curiel work hand-in-hand with your orthodontist to produce optimal results for exposing impacted teeth.
+Dr. Chien, Dr. Kheradpir, Dr. Barnhart, Dr. Huh, Dr. Curiel, and Dr. Salim work hand-in-hand with your orthodontist to produce optimal results for exposing impacted teeth.
 This treatment requires collaboration and communication, which our office incorporates into our practice every day.
 If you or your child have been referred by a general dentist or are seeking an evaluation for an impacted tooth, please contact any of our offices to schedule an appointment.

 Early Detection and Treatment

 Regular checkups with your dentist throughout childhood can prevent impaction and other oral health problems.
 Adult canines usually erupt around age 13, although most dental professionals recommend panoramic X-rays around age 7.
 This allows enough time for your dentist or orthodontist to prepare enough space for the canines to grow in if necessary.
 Canines should erupt on their own if there is enough room for them to grow in by age 11 or 12.